Seshadri-type constants and Newton-Okounkov bodies for non-positive at infinity valuations of Hirzebruch surfaces: Newton-Okounkov bodies of non-positive at infinity valuations

 Let us show the claim for $D_{t_8}$.
 By Lemma \ref{Lemma_Ntdeterminesmatrisdefinednegative_caso noespecial}, the components of $N_{D_{t_8}}$ de\-ter\-mine a negative definite intersection matrix and, by \cite[Proposition 4.1 and Theorem 4.8]{GalMonMor}, the divisor $P_{D_{t_8}}$ is nef and orthogonal to each component of $N_{D_{t_8}}$.
 Finally, we are going to see that $P_{D_{t_8}}+N_{D_{t_8}}\sim D_{t_8}$, which completes the proof.
 Indeed, let $p_{i_{M_1}}$ be the last point in the configuration of infinitely near points $\mathcal{C}_{\nu_r}$ of the valuation $\nu_r$ through which the strict transform of $M_1$ goes.
 Since $\tilde{M}_1\sim M^*-\sum_{i=1}^{i_{M_1}}E_i^*$, it holds that

 In addition,

 and the result follows after summing both expressions. \end{proof}

-We will conclude our paper by determining the vertices of the Newton-Okoun\-kov body $\Delta_\nu(D)$, where $D$ and $\nu$ are as in the paragraph before Lemma \ref{Lemma_positivepartnef_nonspecialcase}.
-Recall that $\nu_r$ is the first component of $\nu.$ Arguing as before Theorem \ref{Thm_NOBodies_specialcase}, the points
+We conclude our paper by determining the vertices of the Newton-Okoun\-kov body $\Delta_\nu(D)$, where $D$ and $\nu$ are as in the paragraph before Lemma \ref{Lemma_positivepartnef_nonspecialcase}.
+Recall that $\nu_r$ is the first component of $\nu.$ We again divide our description of $\Delta_\nu(D)$ in two cases: